PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-08 13:46:43
+Last updated: 2024-04-08 13:47:17
-Random Quote: Some people wander around their whole lives looking for a way out, but there’s only one path and it leads you ever deeper. -
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby